Reckoning (R.E.M. album)

-Reckoning (alternatively titled File Under Water) is the second studio album by American alternative rock band R.E.M., released on April 9, 1984 by I.R.S.
+Reckoning (alternatively titled File Under Water) is the second studio album by American alternative rock band R.E.M., released on April 9, 1984, by I.R.S.
 Records.
 Produced by Mitch Easter and Don Dixon, the album was recorded at Reflection Sound Studio in Charlotte, North Carolina, over 16 days in December 1983 and January 1984.
 Dixon and Easter intended to capture the sound of R.E.M.'s live performances, and used binaural recording on several tracks.
 Lead singer Michael Stipe dealt with darker subject matter in his lyrics, with water-related imagery being a recurring theme on the album.

 Released to critical acclaim, Reckoning reached number 27 in the United States—where it was certified gold by the Recording Industry Association of America in 1991—and peaked at number 91 in the United Kingdom.

 Background and production

 After their debut album Murmur (1983) received critical acclaim, R.E.M. quickly began working on their second album.
-They wrote new material prodigiously; lead guitarist Peter Buck recalled, "We were going through this streak where we were writing two good songs a week [...]
+They wrote new material prodigiously, mostly in Mike Mills' living room on Barber Street in Athens, Georgia.
+Peter Buck recalled, "We were going through this streak where we were writing two good songs a week [...]
 We just wanted to do it; whenever we had a new batch of songs, it was time to record".
-Because of the many new songs the band had, Buck unsuccessfully tried convincing everyone to make the next album a double album.
+Because of the many new songs the band had, Buck unsuccessfully tried convincing his bandmates that the group's next release should be a double album.
 In November 1983, the band recorded 22 songs during a session with Neil Young producer Elliot Mazer in San Francisco.
-While Mazer was briefly considered as a candidate to produce the band's next album, R.E.M. ultimately decided to team up again with Murmur producers Mitch Easter and Don Dixon instead.
+While Mazer was briefly considered as a candidate to produce the band's next album, R.E.M. ultimately decided to work with Murmur producers Mitch Easter and Don Dixon again.

 R.E.M. started recording Reckoning at Reflection Sound in Charlotte, North Carolina, on December 8, 1983.
-The group recorded over two eight-day stretches around Christmas that year, separated by two weeks of canceled studio time that allowed the band to perform in Greensboro, North Carolina, go see a movie, and shoot a video in the studio.
+The group recorded over two eight-day stretches, separated by two weeks of canceled studio time that allowed the band to perform in Greensboro, North Carolina, go see a movie, and shoot a video for "So.
+Central Rain (I'm Sorry)" in the studio.
 While the studio diary listed 16 days for recording, the album sleeve later claimed the album was recorded in 14 days, while in interviews, Buck sometimes stated that the album was recorded in 11 days.
-The producers both disputed that the sessions were that short; Dixon insisted that they were at the studio for over 25 days — during which he worked 18-hour days), while Easter said "When I read '11 days' I thought, what the fuck!
+The producers both disputed that the sessions were that short; Dixon insisted that they were at the studio for over 25 days – during which he worked 18-hour days – while Easter said, "When I read '11 days' I thought, what the fuck!
 It was 20 days, which was still short, but it's not 11."